mattbierner/blog.mattbierner.com/_posts/2015-02-07-stupid-template-tricks-pride-and-parser-combinators-part-one.md

 `token` tests the head character of the input stream using a predicate function.
 When this predicate returns true, we advance the input stream by one and return the previous head of the stream.
 When it returns false, we do not touch the parser state and instead produce an error result.

-The implementation of `token`  takes two parameters, `test` and `error`. `test` is the metapredicate that tests if the token at the head of input stream should be consumed. `error` is meta function invoked with the head of the input stream when `test` fails, returning a human readable error message describing why the match failed.
+The implementation of `token`  takes two parameters, `test` and `error`. `test` is the metapredicate that tests if the token at the head of input stream should be consumed. `error` is a meta function invoked with the head of the input stream when `test` fails, returning a human readable error message describing why the match failed.

 ```cpp
 template <typename test, typename error>